 - Do not stop treatment before you are fully recovered.

 You should never lie to your treating doctor or the employer’s insurance company, whether through malingering (lying about having symptoms) or downplaying them.
 Keep in mind that your medical records will provide a full medical history, so saying that certain injuries in the past did not happen or were not that bad will simply make you look untrustworthy.
 Once a treating doctor cannot trust what you are saying, then he or she may not be able to give you proper medical care.

-Remember that your ultimate goal is to get back to work and be as fully functional as possible.
+Remember that your ultimate goal is to get back to work after your workplace accident as fully functional as possible.
 Being honest with your treating doctor and ensuring you get the right medical care will help you with that goal.

 The IME addresses your functional limitations to determine how a work injury has changed your ability to do your job.
 The IME doctor will often consider things like your pain level, range of motion, and how the injury has affected your life.
 They will provide an opinion about things like:

 The insurance company can ask for an IME to evaluate you every six months.
 Because the IME doctor’s opinion is extremely important in your workers’ comp case, you must be upfront and honest with this doctor.

 Be sure that you explain all of your symptoms and limitations without exaggerating.
 Giving the doctor accurate and complete information will increase the likelihood that you get a fair assessment.

 What You Should Say to your Workers’ Compensation Doctor

 If you are not honest with your doctor, you put your workers’ comp claim at risk.
 You may also have medical treatment denied in some circumstances as well.

 For instance, when there is a dispute that must be decided by a workers’ compensation judge, he or she will take your credibility into account when deciding your case.
 If your medical records show that you are lying about previous conditions or it seems like you are exaggerating your symptoms, the judge is less likely to decide in your favor.